HubBox Module for Magento 2

 </page>

-/* Example: Style the toggle radio button within the pickup component */
+/* Example: Style the toggle radio button */

 hubbox-local-pickup-toggles::part(radio) {